 What a genus heeler is, we couldn’t tell you, but maybe we get his drift.
 Anyway, that’s maybe so, but we prefer a phrase of HG’s from his later campaign for New York:

 New York will become the theatre of the world and my success will plunge our cause into world politics.

 But Henry George’s electoral defeat in New York would be a seminal moment as George, dragged reluctantly into politics, had nonetheless been so effective at creating a coherent working class political movement as to provide great inspiration for the Progressive Movement to come, which, as we shall see, would become the early builders of civic USA.
 Frederich Engels – father of Marxist theory along with Marx - called it an epoch-making day.

 In 1886, a busy year, George had also published Protection or Free Trade, a brilliant defence of free trade, having to rewrite it after losing the first draft.
+(We can only imagine how that felt.)
 The following year he tried elections again, coming a bad third in the election for Secretary of State of New York.
 More failure.